TOAST-DOCS/TOAST-Cloud/en/Overview.md

 - ALPHA
     - The service is open to users before an official service version is released.
-    - The service is named with Alpha icon.
+    - The service is named with ALPHA icon.
     - This service may fade out depending on company policy.
 - BETA
     - The service is open to users before an official service version is released.

-    - The service is named with Beta icon.
+    - The service is named with BETA icon.

 - GA
     - Refers to the official version of service.